potassco/benchmark-tool/docs/getting_started/gen/runscript.md

 seconds) for a single run, the number of `runs` for each instance, and the number of solver processes executed in `parallel`.
 The optional attribute `memout` sets a memory limit (in MB) for each run.
-If no limit is set, a default limit of 2000 MB is used.
+If no limit is set, a default limit of 20 GB is used.
 Additional options, which will be passed to the runlim call, can be set using the optional `template_options` attribute.
 `template_options` expects a comma-separated string of options, e.g.
 `template_options="--single,--report-rate=2000"`.